silentbicycle/greatest/README.md

    });

 Note: Any other code inside the block will be executed several times.
-The shuffling macro expands to a loop with COUNT + 1 iterations -- the first pass counts, and the other passes will only execute the next chosen suite/test.
-In particular, avoid running tests directly inside of a `SHUFFLE_SUITES` block (without a suite), because the test run over and over.
+The shuffling macro expands to a loop with (count + 1) iterations -- the first pass counts, and the following passes only execute the next chosen suite/test.
+In particular, avoid running tests directly inside of a `SHUFFLE_SUITES` block (without a suite), because the test will run over and over.